microsoft/vscode-docs/docs/python/editing.md

 ### Troubleshooting IntelliSense

-For autocomplete and IntelliSense issues related to custom modules, check the following causes:
+For autocomplete and IntelliSense issues, check the following causes:

 | Cause | Solution |
 | --- | --- |